RomanSaveljev/jenkins-job-builder-js/README.md

 Currently, `jenkins-jobs` does not support handling of STDIN.

+More examples can be found under `samples` directory.

 ## Design

 The library has over 250 different modules, but you need not read hundreds of pages of the documentation.